javascript-tutorial/translate/Readme.md

 ## Acknowledgements

-The syncing scripts and the translation bot are based off of [react.org-translation](https://github.com/reactjs/reactjs.org-translation) by @tesseralis.
+The syncing scripts are based off of [react.org-translation](https://github.com/reactjs/reactjs.org-translation) by @tesseralis.